Lorena Luciano

-Lorena Luciano is an Italian documentary filmmaker best known for her documentary film It Will Be Chaos, winner of an Emmy Award for Outstanding Current Affairs documentary in 2019. and winner of Best Directing Award at the Taormina International Film Festival.
+Lorena Luciano is an Italian and American documentary filmmaker best known for her documentary film It Will Be Chaos, winner of an Emmy Award for Outstanding Current Affairs documentary in 2019. and winner of Best Directing Award at the Taormina International Film Festival.
 As a director, editor, and writer she has worked on feature documentaries and TV series for national and international cable TV and streamers.
-She is the recipient of the Sundance Institute/A&E Brave Storyteller Award, and her work has been recognized with art grants from the MacArthur Foundation, the New York State Council on the Arts, and the Ben & Jerry's Foundation.
+She is the recipient of the Sundance Institute/A&E Brave Storyteller Award, and her work has been recognized with art grants from the MacArthur Foundation, the International Documentary Association (IDA), the New York State Council on the Arts, and the Ben & Jerry's Foundation.

 She lives in New York City.

 Early life and education

 Lorena Luciano was born and raised in Milan, Italy, where she majored in Law at the University of Milan.
 Luciano never trained as an attorney, and instead moved to New York, where she founded production company Film2 with film partner and future husband Filippo Piscopo.
 In New York, she pursued a career in filmmaking.
 She stayed in the United States, eventually gaining dual citizenship.